Environmental Resource & Waste Management Department

-Thabang Mokoena is the Divisional Head for Compliance, responsible for creating a legal framework for oversight in terms of monitoring compliance and enforcement with laws, regulations, and policies for protecting and enhancing the natural environment within the City of Ekurhuleni.
+The Divisional Head for Compliance is responsible for creating a legal framework for oversight in terms of monitoring compliance and enforcement with laws, regulations, and policies for protecting and enhancing the natural environment within the City of Ekurhuleni.
 Screening, assessing and commenting on land use development projects within CoE in accordance with the environmental impact assessment regulations.

 Environmental Protection, Resilience and Project Management

 Daniel Masemola is the Divisional Head for Environmental Protection, Resilience and Project Management.
 This division is responsible for capital programme delivery, from conceptual design, detail design, construction, and project management of new infrastructure.
 It provides a framework for best practices on projects and contract management by developing instruments to monitor and reporting throughout the project life-cycle.

 Victor Nesengani is the Divisional Head for Waste Management.
 The division is responsible for all the activities and actions required to manage waste from its inception to its final disposal.
 This includes, amongst other things, collection, transport, treatment, and disposal of waste.
 Part two of this division is landfill and the managing of solid waste disposal sites as resources, promoting sustainable, environmentally sound, and cost-effective practices through an integrated system